 If you contract dengue for the second time with a different type, there is a chance that the symptoms will be more severe.
 Once you’ve had dengue, a second infection can be more serious.
 If you think you have dengue for the second time, it is important to consult a doctor as soon as possible.

-Does dengue occur in the UK and US?
+Does dengue occur in the United Kingdom?

 Dengue mainly occurs in (sub)tropical regions like Africa, Southeast Asia, Central, Latin America and the Carribean.
 The number of dengue virus infections has significantly increased over the last decennia.
 Globally, there are an estimated 90 million dengue virus infections with symptoms, of which 500,000 are severe cases of dengue, especially in children.
 Several dozen cases of dengue are reported annually from the Dutch Caribbean.